tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-07-03-google-ideas.md

 I think it was so *obviously* a good idea.
 Google has since launched Google WorkSpaces that achieve some of the same goals but frankly

+There were some nice touches I remember.
+For example: every project would have it's own email alias - which would be a full gmail account that any member can send/receive from.
+Creating a kind of transparent-by-default email address.
+Not only useful for transparency within the team, but also useful for collaborating with external teams / partners.
+I guess this is like an over-engineered version of shared slack channels ha!
+Overall I think this was a clunky - not chat focused enough version of Slack, with Google docs / drive embedded at it's core.

 **How I pitched it**: hallway conversations with execs (I recall one SVP pulling me aside and telling me to work on this instead of everything else, but.. not to tell anyone).

 **Why it failed**: Well, aside from the loooooong history of Google fumbling the ball with real-time chat products....
 I think there's two reasons it failed.
 Firstly I was pitching it inside the Google Creative Lab and the lab hated working on anything that wasn't consumer facing (this was mostly before the consumerization of the B2B landscape - remember Slack kind of pioneered that movement).